-Providing Heritage Protection with Temporary Fencing for Fulham Gasworks Decommissioning.
+Providing Heritage Protection with Site Security Fencing at Fulham Gasworks Decommissioning.

 Erith Contractors, a framework contractor for site owners National Grid were appointed to decommission the site ahead of the full demolition.
 Due to a number of Grade II listed features on the site; including No2.
 Gasholder; the oldest one in the world, the Chief Engineer’s Office; built in 1856, a former Research Laboratory from 1927 and two War Memorials from World War 1 and 2, the need for Heritage Protection was of the utmost importance when it came to temporary fencing and access control.